Purdue-CS193/homework-0-AOgrinz-pixel/index.md

 ## Welcome to GitHub Pages

+# Alexis Ogrinz's First CS193 Homework

+### Favorite Things About 193
+- It's run by students
+- The humor
+- The online PSOs

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.